Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Numerical study

-To generate the observation time points, we first simulated $n^{all}-1$ random variables independently from the unif(0, 1).
-Then we took the order statistics of the $n^{all}-1$ random variables as sampling time points $t_k, k=1, \ldots, n^{all}-1$, with $t_{0}=0$ and $t_{n^{all}}=1$.
-Based on these points, we generated non-synchronized data similar to the scheme in \citet{ait2010high} as follows.
+To generate the observation time points, we first obtained $(n^{all}+1)$ sampling time points, $t_k=k/n^{all}$, $k=0, \ldots, n^{all}$.
+Based on these points, we generated non-synchronized data similar to the scheme in \citet{ait2010high}, as follows.
 First, $p$ random proportions $w_{i}, i=1, \ldots, p$, were independently generated from the unif(0.8, 1).
-Second, we set each $t_k$ as the observation time point of the $i$-th asset if and only if independent Bernoulli random variable with parameter $w_i$ has a value of 1.
+Second, we set each $t_k$ as the observation time point of the $i$-th asset if the independent Bernoulli random variable with parameter $w_i$ had a value of 1.
 Third, the noise-contaminated high-frequency observations $Y_i(t_{i,k})$ were generated from the model \eqref{eq-2.3}.
-Specifically, the noise $\epsilon_{i} (t_{i,k})$ was obtained from independent t-distribution with degrees of freedom $df_{i}$ and standard deviation $0.1 \sqrt{ \int _{0}^1 \gamma _{ii}(t) dt }.$ We chose $p=200$ and $r=3$, and we varied $n^{all}$ from $1000$ to $4000$.
+Specifically, the noise $\epsilon_{i} (t_{i,k})$ was obtained from independent $t$-distribution with degrees of freedom $df_{i}$ and standard deviation $0.05 \sqrt{ \int _{0}^1 \gamma _{ii}(t) dt }.$ We chose $p=200$ and $r=3$, and we varied $n^{all}$ from $1000$ to $4000$.
 We employed the refresh time scheme to obtain synchronized data.

+To investigate the effect of the adaptiveness of the proposed ARP procedure, we introduce a universal robust pre-averaging realized volatility (URP) estimator, which uses the same estimation procedure as the ARP estimator with $\hat{\alpha}_{ij}=2$ for all $1\leq i,j \leq p$.
+That is, the URP estimator truncates the pre-averaged variables with the universal tail index level.
+Also, we employed the robust pre-averaging realized volatility (RPRV) estimator \citep{fan2018robust}, which can handle the bounded fourth moment condition as the URP estimator.
+Specifically, we first obtained